picopalette/phishing-detection-plugin/backend/classifier/README.md

 > `python3 training.py`

 `classifier.py` is created in the working directory.
 Serve this `classifier.py` over HTTP and update URL in the plugin settings.
+The same file is also hosted [here](https://raw.githubusercontent.com/picopalette/phishing-detection-plugin/master/backend/classifier/classifier.json).